Help The Together Project teach Cambodians how to grow healthy and organic crops for food and income.

 Mushroom House at the Farm – This is the farming project that we have been focusing the most on at the Farm, and has had the greatest response from the community.
 At the Farm we have had interns from RUA who have already begun their own mushroom houses on their property.
 We have also been teaching high school students in the nearby area who have been using their only day off from school, Sunday, to come and learn from our agronomists.

-Mushroom House at Bakong HS - As a result of the extreme interest expressed by students and the faculty of nearby schools, TTP has partnered with Bakong HS to build a mushroom house on school property.
+Mushroom House at Bakong HS - As a result of the extreme interest expressed by students and the faculty of nearby schools, The Together Project has partnered with Bakong HS to build a mushroom house on school property.
 This is the first step to achieving our goal of bringing mushroom houses to every one of the RSVP schools.

 You can donate us with Paypal by scanning the QR code or Click on the “Donate” button.

 The Together Project has signed a Memorandum of Understanding with both the Royal University of Agriculture and the Landmine Relief Fund.